AshTheNewBee/hotelCodeChallenge/README.md

-# Qantas Group Accommodation Front-End Code Test
+# Accommodation Front-End Code Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## User Story Implemented

-As a user of Qantas Hotels I would like to see a list of hotels that can be sorted by price.
+As a user of Hotels I would like to see a list of hotels that can be sorted by price.

 ### approach